brunotacca/dockerfiles/ubuntu18_jdk7/README.md

 Simple installation of JDK7u80.

-It can be used as base for another containers.
+It can be used as base for custom images.